-A member of staff will open the school door at 8:40am.
+A member of staff will blow the whistle at 8:40am.

 A member of staff will greet children with a smile at the door as they enter school and/or as they enter the classroom.

 A member of staff will monitor children as they put items in the cloakroom, ensuring the space is tidy and items hung on pegs.